Anti-abortion protester arrested after scaling Oklahoma City building

 OKLAHOMA CITY (KFOR) – An anti-abortion protester from Las Vegas was arrested Tuesday after he climbed nearly 800 feet to the top of Oklahoma City’s Devon Tower.

-Maison Des Champs, also known as ‘Pro-life Spiderman’ began his climb at around 8 a.m.
+Maison Des Champs, also known as ‘Pro-life Spiderman’ began his climb about 8 a.m.

-A 911 call was made to Oklahoma City Police just after 8:40 a.m. where they were told there was a “subject climbing up the side of the building.”
-According to Capt.
-Valerie Littlejohn of the Oklahoma City Police Department, officers arrived on the scene minutes later to begin setting up safety measures.
+A 911 just after 8:40 a.m. alerted authorities to a “subject climbing up the side of the building.”
+According to Oklahoma City police Capt.
+Valerie Littlejohn, officers within minutes later to begin setting up safety measures.

-By the time firefighters arrived, Des Champs had already reached the tenth story, just beyond the reach of the department’s ladders.
+By the time firefighters arrived, Des Champs had already reached the 10th story, just beyond the reach of the department’s ladders.

 “We set up a unified command system with the police department, working closely with them.
-We did put guys on the roof, we had guys on the floor trying to communicate with him as he was climbing, trying to tell him the safest route and the safest possible way to go,” said Oklahoma City Fire Department Capt.
-Scott Douglas.
+We did put guys on the roof, we had guys on the floor trying to communicate with him as he was climbing, trying to tell him the safest route and the safest possible way to go,” Oklahoma City fire Capt.
+Scott Douglas said.

 After an hour and a half of anticipation and guidance from the fire department, Des Champs was safely assisted from the railing of the northwest side of the tower by firefighters.